apache/trafficcontrol/docs/source/api/cachegroups_id_parameters.rst

 *********************************
 ``cachegroups/{{ID}}/parameters``
 *********************************
-Gets all the parameters associated with a Cache Group
+Gets all the parameters associated with a :term:`Cache Group`

 .. seealso:: :ref:`param-prof`